Ambitious156288/Recruitment-Tests/README.md

 ## Test file

-You should write test case under /tests/iinterview.spec.js
+You should write your test cases in /tests/interview.spec.js